iqm0/selenium-shop/README.md

 This was created using Python and Selenium to accomplish the following:

 🖱.
-Click through the website, finding and ordering a single dish
+Click through the website automatically, finding and ordering a single dish

 🔐.
 Log in to a user account created previously (as the automation window does not have any local data, new login has to be done every session)